 Data pertaining to bursary/scholarship holders such as: progression rates, degree attainment, degree completion, and graduate outcomes may also be analysed in order to understand the effectiveness of bursaries and scholarships.
 This data may also be linked to other data already held by the University for the purpose of better understanding the impact of bursaries and scholarships on under-represented groups.
 To learn more about how the University uses data to support its commitment to delivering positive outcomes to students from under-represented groups please visit our webpage.

 2.1 Applicants for an International scholarship must meet the following eligibility criteria:

-- Must be classed as Overseas for fees purposes and be self-funded (not sponsored).
+- Must be classed as an Overseas fee paying student based on the UK government regulations and be self-funded (not sponsored).
 Applicants who are unsure of their fee status should note Brunel uses the information they have provided in their application form to assess fee status against regulations set by the UK government.
 For information on these regulations please visit the independent organisation UKCISA’s website.

 - Must have an offer to study on a full time undergraduate or postgraduate taught programme (including placement routes and undergraduate integrated Masters programmes) starting in September 2021 or January 2022.

 - Must complete the correct Scholarship 'register your interest form' by the stated deadline.

 - All applicants must meet all conditions of their offer by the time they are due to register at Brunel.

 2.2 Those not eligible for these Scholarships